in West Africa

-Self Help Africa’s West Africa country programme operates across four countries – Burkina Faso, Ghana, Togo and Benin.
-Projects are implemented through local partners, with the focus on adding value to farm production and creating links between smallscale agricultural producers and private sector companies.
+Self Help Africa’s West Africa country programme operates across three countries – Burkina Faso, Ghana and Togo.
+Projects are implemented through local partners, with the focus on adding value to farm production and creating links between small-scale agricultural producers and private sector companies.

 Republic of Ghana